Origin:

 Data Limitations:

-• The measures provide a general indication of the overall trend in annual ozone concentrations; they do not directly reflect personal exposure.
-The relationship between ambient concentrations and personal exposure is subject to many factors, including individual activity patterns and microenvironments.
+- The measure can provide a general indication of the overall trend in ozone concentrations - both seasonally and over the long term.
+It does not directly assess individual or population exposures.
+The relationship between ambient concentrations and individual exposure is subject to many factors, including individual activity patterns and microenvironments.

 Access Constraints: